StefFrustagli/board_gamers_vault/README.md

 #### Sign in page
 The Sign in page allows registered users to sign into their account by entering their username and password.
 It also contains a link to the Register page, if the user hasn't created an account yet.
 ![Sign-in form](https://i.ibb.co/0q7YCH3/my-screenshots-2024-07-02-at-15-27-51.png)

+Also, users have the option of having their login information remembered, so they don't have to re-enter their login details each time they visit the website.

 #### Logout page
 The logout page allows users to log out of their accounts.
 The user must confirm their choice.
 They  can also cancel the action and return to the homepage.